 But commercial viability isn’t everything.
 Medina Spirit might not be a blueblood, but he’s certainly bred to be an honest, durable, and long-winded racehorse.
-He’s already displayed these traits on the Road to the Kentucky Derby, announcing his arrival as a serious Kentucky Derby (G1) contender with a gritty front-running victory in the Robert B. Lewis (G3) amidst runner-up efforts in the Sham (G3), San Felipe (G2), and Santa Anita Derby (G1).
+He’s already displayed these traits on the Road to the Kentucky Derby, sandwiching a gritty front-running victory in the Robert B. Lewis (G3) amidst runner-up efforts in the Sham (G3), San Felipe (G2), and Santa Anita Derby (G1).

 Medina Spirit’s sire, Protonico, exemplifies the notion of an admirable (but not quite elite) racehorse.
 Over the course of four seasons he earned nearly $1 million without ever winning a Grade 1 race.
 A stoutly bred son of three-time leading sire Giant’s Causeway, Protonico was produced by Alpha Spirit, a daughter of 1 1/2-mile Belmont (G1) winner and renowned stamina influence A.P.
 Indy.

 Protonico has the breeding to run all day and delivered as expected on track.
 All four of his graded stakes wins came running one mile or farther on dirt, including a gutsy victory over Grade 1 winner Noble Bird in the 1 1/16-mile Alysheba (G2).
 For good measure, Protonico recorded a close runner-up effort in the 1 1/8-mile Clark (G1) and a respectable third-place finish in the 1 1/4-mile Jockey Club Gold Cup (G1).